-If you look at several reclaimed beams from the same location and they all look similar it’s likely because they all came of age in the same place and have saw marks or ax marks that were made at the same time.
+If you examine several reclaimed beams that have been deconstructed from the same location, they may look very similar.
+That happens, even when they’re originally from different tree species because they all came of age in a nearby place and have similar saw marks or ax marks that were made at the same time.

-The exact species of reclaimed wood beams gains importance when your intention is to shear away the rustic or original patina texture and get down to the grain for a smooth planed Craftsman style.
-This is when you want all your beams to be exactly the same wood species.
-But if the requirements are for Hand hewn or another Rustic texture, it’s often difficult to tell the wood differences.
+The exact species of reclaimed wood beams gains importance when your intention is to shear away the rustic or original patina texture and get down to the grain for a smooth surface texture.
+This is when you want all your beams to be exactly the same species and particularly when customer preference is focused on heart pine or oak.